Jesmond Vale: Geography

 The area includes Armstrong Park, Heaton Park, and Ouseburn Park.
 It has other recreational green areas, housing, allotment gardens, and a pub.
 It also includes a street named 'Jesmond Vale'.
 The locality is a mainly wooded and grassed area between The Cradlewell and Armstrong Bridge to the north and Burnville (left side) Stratford Road (right side) leading to Stratford Grove to the South.

 The Ouseburn River flows through this township and into the River Tyne.
 It is mostly administered by the city council ward of South Jesmond.
 The Ouseburn flows from the north, through Jesmond Dene, then underneath the historic Armstrong Bridge where it enters Jesmond Vale.
 After this trip, it runs between some allotment gardens alongside the lower edges of Armstrong Park and Heaton Park, flowing over a weir at the white bridge near Greenwater Pool.
 It then flows near The Bluebell Inn and on through Ouseburn Park, past the Newcastle music resource centre.
-It goes under another stone bridge, then it enters a culvert in Ouseburn Park where Jesmond Vale ends and the Lower Ouseburn Valley starts.
+It goes under another stone bridge, then it enters a culvert in Ouseburn Park where Jesmond Vale ends and the Lower Ouseburn Valley begins.